 At the heart of every case the Court wants to know two things: what is the situation now and what do you want to do moving forward.

 So the first part of the process is to list your income, expenses, assets and debts as they are right now – before the divorce.
 Once you (and the Court) know what’s so now, the next step is to choose how you want things to be after the divorce.
-The starting point is 50/50 parenting time and 50/50 division of assets and debts.
-Then work from there on what’s best for your particular situation.
+Many people consider a starting point of 50/50 parenting time and 50/50 division of assets and debts.
+Then work from there on what’s best for your children and for your particular situation.
 You can do this on your own or we can help you.